The Sign of Four - Part Ten

 What would be a disaster?

 Uh, heart.
+Oh, yeah.

 Yeah, heart would suck.

+Oh, absolutely.
 Yeah, face is obviously crap, too.

-Oh, yeah, no, thanks.
+Oh, yeah, no thanks.

+Imagine, like, in the eye.
 Yeah, you'd have to wear an eye patch

 There you go.